anishjha93/zerocode-wiki/readme-draft.md

 Python
 ===
-If you are looking for simillar REST API testing DSL in Python(YAML/JSON), Then visit this open-source [pyresttest](https://github.com/svanoort/pyresttest#sample-test) lib in the GitHub.
+If you are looking for simillar REST API validation DSL in Python using YAML/JSON, then visit this open-source [pyresttest](https://github.com/svanoort/pyresttest#sample-test) lib in the GitHub.

-In the below example -
-- `name` is equivalent to `scenarioName`
-- `method` is equivalent to `operation`
-- `validators` is equivalent to `verifications` feature of Zerocode

 ```yaml
 - test: # create entity by PUT